gethynellis/AIExecutive/8_WorkShop.md

 - How can HealthTech Solutions ensure the security and privacy of patient data while leveraging AI?
 - What steps should be taken to ensure AI algorithms are unbiased and reliable?
 - How can the company navigate regulatory hurdles to implement AI in healthcare effectively?
+- **Create an AI strategy that aligns with HealthTech Solutions' business goals of improving patient outcomes, enhancing operational efficiency, and maintaining regulatory compliance**.

 ### Scenario 2: Finance Industry
 **Company:** FinServe Bank